 Rutgers University–Camden acquired StoryQuarterly in Summer 2008.
 Writer Paul Lisicky, assistant professor of English in the M.F.A. program, is the editor.
 Poet and essayist J.T.
 Barbarese, professor of English, serves as senior advisory editor.
 Rutgers University–Camden novelists Lisa Zeidner, professor of English, and Lauren Grodstein, associate professor of English, are assistant editors.
 Poet Patrick Rosal, assistant professor of English, is also an assistant editor.

-The magazine publishes a print volume every fall and work online throughout the year.
+The magazine publishes a print volume every January.
+Selected work appears online.

 Mickle Street Review

 Named for the street in Camden on which Walt Whitman lived at the end of his life, Mickle Street Review is an electronic journal published by the Rutgers-Camden Department of English in cooperation with the Walt Whitman Program in American Studies and the Walt Whitman House and Visitor Center.

 The journal is directed to a wide audience with a shared interest in American culture of the last two centuries.

 The Nick Virgilio Haiku Project is dedicated to the preservation and publication of the haiku poetry of Camden native Nick Virgilio.
 Supported by a legacy from the poet’s brother and founded on a large archive of unpublished poems, the project also serves as a laboratory for students interested in manuscript preservation, cataloguing, editing, and online publication.